The Black Colt: Other tales

 In an untitled tale collected by Turkologist Gerhard Doerfer and professor Semih Tezcan in the Khalaj language (a Turkic language from Iran), a man named Xāja Turāb has three sons, Sa'īd, Māhān and Hāmān.
 Sa'īd's mother dies when he is still a child, and is cared for a stepmother.
-Their father sends his sons to school, where they learn swordfighting and horse riding, and Sa'id excels at both.
+Their father sends his sons to school, where they learn sword fighting and horse riding, and Sa'id excels at both.
 Driven by envy, the stepmother bakes bread for the youths and laces Sa'id's with poison.
 Sa'id's horse, of the race of "Dämonenpferde" ("demon horses"), can change its shape and talk, and warns its master of the stepmother's trick.
 One of Sa'id's brothers eats the cake destined for Sa'id and dies.
-Eventually, the stepmother convinces her husband to kill the horse, but Sa'id, who has plotted with the horse, asks his father for his some money, his rifle and sword, and for a last ride on the animal.
+Eventually, the stepmother feigns illness and tells her husband she needs the liver of an equine of a certain colour (just like Sa'id's).
+Xāja Turāb decides to sacrifice his son's horse, but Sa'id, who has plotted with the horse, asks his father for some money, his rifle and his sword, and for a last ride on the animal.
 Xāja Turāb agrees to indulge his son, and Sa'íd mounts on the horse.
 After circling the patio three times, Sa'id rides the horse and both jump over the walls to any other place.
 At a safe distance, the horse gives Sa'id some hairs of its mane for the youth to burn in case he needs it, and vanishes.
 Sa'id goes to a nearby city, buys from a shepherd his clothes and fashions a cap out of a sheep's stomach, then finds work as assistant to a bath heater from a public bathhouse.
 Some time later, the local king sets a suitor selection test: every available man shall come to the public square, and his daughters shall release falcons at random; whomever the birds land on, the princesses shall marry them.
 The eldest girl's falcon perches on the son of the vizier of the right hand; the middle daughter's lands on the son of the vizier of the left hand; and the youngest's lands on Sa'id.
 Thinking her daughter's falcon made a mistake, the king orders her to release it again and again; it still perches on Sa'id.
 Feeling humiliated, the king marries his elder two daughters in lavish ceremonies, and banishes his youngest daughter from his sight.
 Some time later, the king falls ill, and only gazelle meat can cure him.
 Sa'īd decides to join in the quest along with his brothers-in-law, but first explains to his wife, the youngest princess, that he is no mere assistant to a bath heater.
 He is then given a lame horse and a rusty sword, but, out of sight, summons his loyal horse and rides before his brothers-in-law.
 Stopping at a point in the steppe, Sa'id asks his horse to summon every animal of the steppe; gazelles, panthers, lions and every sort of animal come to him.
-Soon after, the two brothers-in-law reach hi, and, seeing the animals next to the youth, ask for some gazelle carcasses.
+Soon after, the two brothers-in-law reach him, and, seeing the animals next to the youth, ask for some gazelle carcasses.
 Sa'id, whom they don't recognize, agrees to share some of his game, in exchange for them allowing to be branded on their backs.
 The tale was indexed as type *314 of Marzolph's Catalogue of Persian Folktales.